 9. Fosters real problem solving

-The ability to solve complex problems was called out by the World Economic Forum as the most important skill needed for future jobs.
+The ability to solve complex problems was called out by the World Economic Forum in 2015 as the most important skill needed for future jobs.
+Since then, as COVID-19 changed the world faster than could have seemed possible, this has only gotten more crucial.
 Students in active learning classrooms understand that no one has all the answers, so it’s up to them to figure them out.

 Topics: Active Learning